limengbeta888/GitHubRepoExplorer/README.md

 ### Dynamic Grouping

-To provide a more organized browsing experience, the app supports multiple grouping modes:
+To provide a more organised browsing experience, the app supports multiple grouping modes:

 - **Owner Type**: Distinguishes between User and Organization repositories.
 - **Fork Status**: Separates original projects from forks.